-Global equity markets fell slightly over the year.
-Over the 12-month period, the return on the MSCI AC World index was negative 3.2% (in GBP terms).
-UK bond markets delivered significantly negative returns as bond yields rose over the year to 31 March 2023.
-The FTSE Gilts All Stocks index returned negative 16.3%, while long-dated issues as measured by the corresponding Over 15 Year Index returned negative 29.7% over the year.
-UK property investors also suffered over the 12 month period, with the corresponding IPD UK All Property Index returning circa negative 14.5%.(1)
+Global equity markets rose significantly over the year.
+Over the 12-month period, the return on the MSCI AC World index rose 18.6% (in GBP terms).
+UK bond markets delivered slightly negative returns as bond yields rose slightly over the year to 31 March 2024.
+The FTSE Gilts All Stocks index returned 0.0%, while long-dated issues as measured by the corresponding Over 15 Year Index returned negative 4.6% over the year.
+UK property returns were broadly flat, with the corresponding IPD UK All Property Index returning circa negative 0.7%.(1)